 - The Line Tool draws straight lines, either as shapes or paths.
 The "Weight" option in the Options Bar controls the width of the line.

 - The Hand Tool lets us click and drag an image around on the screen to view different areas when zoomed in.

 - Rotate View Tool ( R )

 - Use the Rotate View Tool in Photoshop to rotate the canvas so you can view and edit the image from different angles.

 - Click on the image with the Zoom Tool to zoom in on a specific area.
 Press and hold Alt (Win) / Option (Mac) and click with the Zoom Tool to zoom out.

 Where to go next...

 And there we have it!
-Now that we know more about Photoshop's Toolbar and its many tools, in the next tutorial in this series, we'll learn how to reset Photoshop's Toolbar back to its original, default layout.
-Visit our Photoshop Basics section to learn more about the basics of Photoshop!
+Now that we know more about Photoshop's Toolbar and its many tools, in the next lesson in this Learning The Photoshop Interface series, we'll learn how to reset Photoshop's Toolbar back to its original, default layout.
+Or, visit our Photoshop Basics section to learn more about the basics of Photoshop!

 Next lesson: How To Reset The Tools And Toolbar In Photoshop CC